DeuterGraves/99_bottles_oop/lib/code_along_notes.md

 BUT - it's not like there's a clear cut one rule - we encounter this each time we get to a word or phrase really.

+AND - I do miserably on "which verse should be sung next".

 ### Considerations for my refactor (based on reading)
 1. Template the verses.
 But don't implement the templates as they did in listing 1.2 with lambdas.
 That did seem unnecessarily fancy.
 Very much "everything's a nail and this guy just learned about lambdas"

+2. I've really got to review `.map` I used to use it all the dang time and nearly every solution here's used it - especially for the `\n` line breaks, but I remember having trouble with no line break needed on the last verse - infact that failed the test, so I'm curious how these solutions are avoiding that... they seem to have the `.join("\n")` at the end of the verse, which should pop that on the last verse too - unless, I need to double check the tests and read further into this 1.4 Shameless Green solution -- unless the last verse "go to the store and buy some more..." doesn't have the join and is created outside of this `verses` method.

+3. Having just read the domain questions in `1.4: Shameless Green` I'm now thinking we need:
+a. a method that outlines the verses in cases/if statements
+b. a method with logic that decides which case to call